25 Jul 2025

 Medical Imaging Assistants assist Medical Imaging Professionals in operating X-ray machines and other scanning equipment in hospitals, radiology clinics and other medical settings.

-The job of the Medical Imaging Assistant is to support diagnostic radiographers and other medical imaging technicians to take high-quality images by ensuring the best flow of clients, setting up and cleaning equipment and maintaining disposable stock items.
+Patients are often sent to get scans to help their doctor get a better understanding of what’s going on inside the body.
+Your job as a Medical Imaging Assistant is to help diagnostic radiographers and other medical imaging technicians take high-quality images.
+How?
+By managing the flow of clients, setting up and cleaning equipment and maintaining stock items.

 Radiologist controls MRI or CT Scan with patient undergoing procedure